department-of-veterans-affairs/va.gov-cms/.github/ISSUE_TEMPLATE/runbook-vba-facility-name-change.md

 ## VBA Facility name change
 **Note: If the help desk is waiting on information from the facility staff or editor, add the "Awaiting editor" flag to the facility with a log message that includes a link to this ticket.
 Remove the flag when the ticket is ready to be worked by the Facilities team.
 Be sure to preserve the current moderation state of the node when adding or removing the flag.**
 [@TODO: DRAFT FOR HELP DESK AND DEV STEPS]

+- [ ] Go to [Sections taxonomy]( https://prod.cms.va.gov/admin/structure/taxonomy/manage/administration/overview), VBA > Rename the term that matches the old Facility name to use the new Facility name